hauchel/duco/doc/ESPSetup.md

     >MicroPython v1.15 on 2021-04-18; ESP module with ESP8266
     Type "help()" for more information.

-In boot.py modify WLAN credentials, then upload  using ampy on comx (after leaving TeraTerm).
+In boot.py modify WLAN credentials (for STA_IF), then upload  using ampy on comx (after leaving TeraTerm).
 If you are happy with the WebREPL password 'p' also upload webrepl_cfg.py:

     ampy --port COM3 put boot.py boot.py
     ampy --port COM3 put webrepl_cfg.py webrepl_cfg.py